nouns-game-engine/nge/documentation/why/README.md

 ---
-description: Why NounsGame should exist, according to its creators.
+description: Why NGE should exist, according to its creator.
 ---

 # Why?